kube-logging/kube-logging.github.io/content/docs/configuration/multitenancy/_index.md

     - Set up a `logging` resource for routing.
 This resource has no FluentBit collector defined, and collects and forwards all logs to separate standalone logging aggregators.
     - Set up multiple logging resources that all have collectors, thus processing all log messages on their own.

-- WatchNamespaces is a static list.
-Starting with Logging operator 4.3, you can use `watchNamespaceSelector` is available besides `watchNamespaces` in the logging resource to allow a dynamic, label based selection of namespaces as well.
+- `watchNamespaces` is a static list.
+Starting with Logging operator 4.3, you can use `watchNamespaceSelector` besides `watchNamespaces` in the logging resource to allow a dynamic, label-based selection of namespaces as well.
 - Starting with Logging operator 4.2, a logging resource can have multiple FluentbitAgent resources instead of a single one.
 That way you can perform a rolling upgrade of the collector, or create nodegroup-specific collector configurations.

 ## Multi-tenancy scenarios